 2.4.2.
-Economic impacts and its consequences for vulnerable people

-Coal mine closures often lead to stranded mining assets, reduced profits, and financial instability.
-After the coal mines were forced to shut, the largest local state-owned energy company CQEIG, that was once ranked among Top 500 Chinese Enterprises in 2021, was requested to increase guarantee measures and change the leased property on the grounds that the leased assets would experience a significant impairment after coal closure^[30].
+Economic impacts and its consequences for vulnerable people change the leased property on the grounds that the leased assets would experience a significant impairment after coal closure^[30].
 The surge in coal prices in 2021 also resulted in loss-making operations for coal power plants under CQEIG, further exacerbating its operational challenges.
-As CQEIG's main profit contribution comes from the coal production and power (gross profit percentage: 29.55% in 2020) and gas sectors (gross profit percentage: 32.07% in 2020)^[31], the coal closure and coal power plants running at a loss made the situation even worse for CQEIG.
-Due to long-term operating inefficiency, heavy debt burden, and financing difficulties^[32], CQEIG defaulted on USD 141 million debt in 2021^[33], and officially entered the judicial restructuring process in 2022^[34].
-China Resources Co., Ltd. will act as a strategic investor in the judicial restructuring of CQEIG, and jointly promote judicial restructuring procedures and related project development^[35].
+As CQEIG's main profit contribution comes from coal production and power (gross profit percentage: 29.55% in 2020) and gas sectors (gross profit percentage: 32.07% in 2020)^[31], the coal closure and coal power plants running at a loss made the situation even worse for CQEIG.
+Due to long-term operating inefficiency, heavy debt burden, and financing difficulties^[32], CQEIG defaulted on USD 141 million in debt in 2021^[33], and officially entered the judicial restructuring process in 2022^[34].
+China Resources Co., Ltd. will act as a strategic investor in the judicial restructuring of CQEIG and jointly promote judicial restructuring procedures and related project development^[35].
 CQEIG's coal closure affected over 20 thousand less educated and older people, with only 3000 relocation jobs being offered in the first batch, many of which were temporary or dispatched positions with monthly pay below CNY 3000.
-Therefore, most grassroots workers preferred to seek jobs in the labor market following the receipt of financial compensation, except for a small proportion accepted voluntary early retirement^[36].
+Therefore, most grassroots workers preferred to seek jobs in the labor market following the receipt of financial compensation, except for a small proportion who accepted voluntary early retirement^[36].
 At present, only a small proportion of workers remain working at the closed coal mine, handling the shut-down operations.